 Meredith’s campus is a lively mix of active scholarship and social involvement.
 The College spirit is collaborative, supportive, and engaged.

 Meredith students have the opportunity to learn and explore their strengths on a campus that is as strong as it is beautiful.
-The 225-acre campus features an outdoor amphitheatre, seven residence halls, LEED-certified on-campus apartments, an organic garden, a fitness complex with an indoor swimming pool, and access to Raleigh’s Capital Area Greenway network.
+The 225-acre campus features an outdoor amphitheater, seven residence halls, LEED-certified on-campus apartments, an organic garden, a recently renovated fitness center, and access to Raleigh’s Capital Area Greenway network.

 Distinguished speakers visit campus for special events, lectures, and convocations.
 Guests have included Nobel Laureates, former leaders of the United States and Great Britain, U.S. Senators, Pulitzer Prize-winning journalists, and social and human rights activists.

 Meredith is home to the Meredith Autism Program, an early intervention program for children diagnosed on the autism spectrum.
 It is one of the only programs of its kind in the U.S. to offer hands-on clinical course experience to undergraduates.
 Also available are the Ellen Brewer House, a five-star child care program that gives child development majors real-world experience, and the Human Performance Lab, where exercise and sports science students conduct research and learn to conduct fitness assessments.

 Students have the opportunity to get involved on campus through more than 100 clubs and organizations, including service organizations, performing arts groups, and academic, social, and religious clubs.
 Meredith’s Student Government Association is one of the oldest in the southeast.